mattpolzin/swift-test-codecov/README.md

   -m, --metric <metric>   The metric over which to aggregate.
 One of lines, functions, instantiations (default: lines) -v, --minimum <minimum-coverage>
                           The minimum coverage allowed.
 A value between 0 and 100.
 Coverage below the minimum will result in exit code 1. (default: 0)
+  --fail-on-negative-delta/--no-fail-on-negative-delta
+                          When enabled a coverage amount lower than the base will result in exit code 1. (default: false) Requires a previous run's JSON file is passed with option `--base-json-file` or will be treated as `false`.
   --explain-failure/--no-explain-failure
                           Determines whether a message will be displayed if the minimum coverage threshold was not met.
 (The `json` print-format will never display messages and will always be parsable
                           JSON.) (default: true)